BramVeninga/AlgorithmicProgramming/README.md

 Note here that if a file is chosen then the data can be analyzed.
 The data from the shooting screen will not be analyzed.

+To test you can use the json file in the repository.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)